GrossDesignCo/unnamed-farming-project/README.md

 It would be really neat to write software to support small independant farms Could hypothetically contribute to [citizen science projects](https://www.nationalgeographic.org/idea/citizen-science-projects/?page=3)

-## Key Principles

-Sustainability

-- Has to help farmers be sustainable for the long term.
-- Dollar maximization in the short-term is useless if it's a net-loss in the long term.

-Wisdom

-- Has to promote real wisdom over catchy BS
-- Common ideas in farming today could be useless in certain times/places
-- Teach people how to really take care of the land

 ## Feature Ideas

 Topography-based Soil Stats